Two Las Vegas council seats may be decided by early returns

 Two of three races for seats on the Las Vegas City Council may have been resolved in Tuesday’s primary election, according to early results.

-Results released shortly after 8 p.m. showed Councilman Brian Knudsen winning 63.17 percent of the vote for the Ward 1 position on the council, while Councilwoman Olivia Diaz won 57.93 percent of the vote for the Ward 3 position.
+Results released after 10 p.m. showed Councilman Brian Knudsen winning 62.07 percent of the vote for the Ward 1 position on the council, while Councilwoman Olivia Diaz winning 56.82 percent of the vote for the Ward 3 position.

 The nonpartisan races are decided outright if a candidate gets more than 50 percent of the vote after the primary ballots are counted.